 Do I Have to Insure My Entire Trip?

-- Cancel for Any Reason Trip Insurance.
-If you want a Cancel for Any Reason policy, you will be required to insure 100% of your “trip cost” (that is, everything that’s pre-paid and non-refundable).
+- Cancel for Any Reason: If you want a Cancel for Any Reason policy, you must cover 100% of your Trip Cost (everything prepaid and non-refundable).
 Plus, you must buy this type of protection within 2-3 weeks of your Initial Trip Deposit.

-- Pre-existing Medical Condition Cover.
-Same rule applies here: you must insure 100% of your “trip cost” for this type of cover.
+- Pre-existing Medical Conditions: The same rule applies here: you must insure 100% of your Trip Cost for this type of protection and buy early.